 Target Setting/Pupil Tracking

 A thorough system has been set up at Platts Heath Primary that helps us to support the pupils throughout their stay at the school.
 Any test results are recorded carefully and the child’s progress is then monitored through the school.
 Expectations are high and staff and parents work together to share those expectations.

-Detailed information about your child’s achievements, tracking and progress at school is formally given to you at Parents Evening and found in their end of year written report.
+Detailed information about your child’s achievements, tracking and progress at school is formally given to you at Parents' Evening and found in the end of year written report.

 Special Educational Needs/Additional Educational Needs

 At Platts Heath Primary we pride ourselves on the amount of effort, support and enthusiasm that is put into the implementation of appropriate programmes to support all the children in their learning.
 Our SENCo (Special Educational Needs Co-ordinator) works closely with class teachers and parents to give the children maximum support to achieve their full potential.